Elekes-Szab\'o for collinearity on cubic surfaces: Elekes-Szabó triangles

 \begin{definition} Let $K$ be an algebraically closed field.
 For the purposes of this paper, a \defn{cubic surface} $S \subseteq \P^3(K)$ is the zero-set $S = \{ [x:y:z:w] \in \P^3(K) : f(x,y,z,w) = 0 \}$ of a homogeneous degree 3 polynomial $f \in K[X,Y,Z,W]$ with no repeated prime factors; in other words, $S$ is the set of $K$-rational points of the reduced (but possibly reducible) projective variety defined by $f$.
 (The reducedness condition that there are no repeated prime factors is relevant only in the case that $f$ splits into linear factors, i.e.\ that $S$ is a union of planes, where it requires that the three planes be distinct.)

 The zero-sets of the factors $g_i$ of $f$ are the irreducible components of $S$.
-We will often require these to be smooth, meaning that for each $i$, the formal derivative $g_i'$ has no common zero with $g_i$ in $\P^3(K)$. \end{definition}
+We will often require these to be smooth; equivalently (by \cite[Exercise~2.1.12]{Shaf-algGeomI}), for each $i$, the formal derivative $g_i'$ has no common zero with $g_i$ in $\P^3(K)$. \end{definition}